Start Date January 2010

+Why did you choose to study for your PhD at Aston Business School?
 Aston has a strong multi-disciplinary bioenergy research effort which is complimented by the supply chain management research I am doing.
 The department has also secured very strong links with local and national businesses involved in the bioenergy sector which ensures my research is applied and suitable for commercial use.

+What is good about the Research Degrees Programme?
 There is a good level of support from other academic staff and other students which helps to define and understand how you should be conducting the research.
 The other research in the department is interesting and well communicated, giving opportunities to learn about areas quite different to yours.

+What is the most challenging aspect of the PhD?
 Time management is difficult as the projects are so long.
 Being able to plan work out for the entire duration of the PhD whilst still managing to have an achievable goal that you clearly understand can be very hard.

+What would you advise anyone thinking of doing a PhD?
 Make sure you pick a topic you are genuinely interested in and make sure the supervising staff are just as interested as you.